Updated: Nov 5

 Cannabidiol, also known as CBD, has grown in popularity worldwide for its long list of medicinal benefits.
-With existing and new research on the way CBD has been shown to provide therapeutic relief for conditions such as Anxiety, Autoimmune Diseases, Depression, Chronic Pain and Epilepsy, to name a few.
+With existing and new research on the way CBD has been shown to ease pain, reduce inflammation, ease anxiety & stress.

 1. Reduced Risk Of Diabetes

-CBD on its own was shown in 2006 to lower the incidence of diabetes in lab rats, and in 2015 an Israeli-American bio-pharmaceutical collective began stage 2 trials related to using CBD to treat diabetes.
+Ina 2006 study, CBD to lower the incidence of diabetes in lab rats, and in 2015 an Israeli-American bio-pharmaceutical collective began stage 2 trials related to using CBD to treat diabetes.
 Research has demonstrated that CBD helps the body convert white fat into weight-reducing brown fat, promoting normal insulin production and sugar metabolism.

 One of the key factors to good health is how our body manages oxidative stress, which is a natural process that occurs at the cellular level.
 When energy is created in the cell, waste products called free radicals (unpaired electrons) are produced.
 Free radicals are also a result from stress and environmental toxins such as pollution, cigarette smoke, radiation, medication and ingested toxins like fluoride.